CIVT-DT: "Vancouver Television"

 The station's logo as Vancouver Television or VTV, used from 1997 to 2001.

-Construction and planning for CIVT began immediately after the licence award.
-In March, Baton secured space in a former public library at Robson and Burrard streets; the space had been planned as an arcade, but the proposal was rejected by Vancouver's city council just days before the CRTC decision.
+Construction and planning for CIVT began immediately after the licence was awarded.
+In March, Baton secured space in a former public library at Robson and Burrard streets; the space had been planned as an arcade, but the proposal was rejected by Vancouver's city council days before the CRTC decision.
 Ivan Fecan, the chief executive of Baton, led much of the early planning effort.
-Fecan had been the former program head of CBC television and a former protégé of Moses Znaimer, founder of CITY-TV, whose format was a major inspiration for the new Vancouver station; in an interview with Maclean's, he described the CIVT format as how City might look "if it was moved from Queen Street to Bloor and Yonge".
-Znaimer went so far as to claim that Fecan had stolen CITY's format outright for CIVT.
+Fecan had been the former program head of CBC television and a former protégé of Moses Znaimer, founder of CITY-TV, whose format was a major inspiration for the new Vancouver station; he described the CIVT format as how City might look "if it was moved from Queen Street to Bloor and Yonge".
+Znaimer claimed that Fecan had stolen CITY's format for CIVT.
 In July, channel 9 was assigned as its designation on Lower Mainland cable systems.
-Occupancy of the Robson and Burrard studios, which were designed by Vancouver firm James Cheng Architects, was granted with only a week to go until launch, with delays owing to waivers needed to place satellite dishes on the heritage building's roof and a strike of city workers that delayed permitting.
+Occupancy of the Robson and Burrard studios, which were designed by Vancouver firm James Cheng Architects, was granted with only a week until launch, with delays owing to waivers needed to place satellite dishes on the heritage building's roof and a strike of city workers that delayed permitting.

-For news coverage, Baton had counted on the services of former BCTV news director Cameron Bell in the application phase, and BCTV assignment editor Clive Jackson left after 18 years to join CIVT.
+For news coverage, Baton counted on the services of former BCTV news director Cameron Bell in the application phase, and BCTV assignment editor Clive Jackson left after 18 years to join CIVT.
 As with the rest of the new station's mandate, the newsroom aimed to focus on Vancouver's diversity with an emphasis on the Asian community, which was perceived to be underrepresented by the existing Vancouver television stations.
-New news bureaus were set up in communities around the Lower Mainland and on Vancouver Island—Victoria, North Vancouver, Burnaby, Port Coquitlam, Surrey, and Richmond—staffed with multilingual reporters.
+News bureaus were set up in communities around the Lower Mainland and on Vancouver Island—Victoria, North Vancouver, Burnaby, Port Coquitlam, Surrey, and Richmond—staffed with multilingual reporters.
 Baton seconded programming executive Susanne Boyce to Vancouver to manage the startup of CIVT's non-news programming.

-Meanwhile, the impending birth of CIVT was already having an impact on the television industry in Canada.
+The impending start of CIVT was impacting the television industry in Canada.
 When WIC carried out a round of layoffs in April 1997, analysts ascribed the reasoning to the new competition forthcoming in Vancouver.
 When the licence was awarded, BCTV was buying 18 hours a week of programs from Baton's Baton Broadcast System (BBS) division, consisting of 12 hours of American series and six hours of Canadian productions.
-These shows, which included Melrose Place, Home Improvement, and Cosby, all moved to CIVT.
+These shows, including Melrose Place, Home Improvement, and Cosby, moved to CIVT.
 Baton also owned the Canadian rights to some programs that CKVU aired in the Vancouver market.
 The entertainment schedule was rounded out by several CTV cast-off shows.